 What is donor management?

 Because donor relationships are some of the most important relationships your nonprofit has, it’s important to optimize every stage of the donor management process.
-Creating a positive donor experience increases the chances that your donors will continue supporting your cause for the long term.
+Creating a positive experience for your supporters increases the chances that they’ll continue supporting your cause for the long term.

 It’s helpful to look at the donor management process through the lens of the donor journey or lifecycle.
 The donor journey is the process by which new supporters learn more about your organization and determine whether they want to donate to your cause.